Sony Michel Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 - He also caught three passes for 25 yards.

-- Over his last three outings, Michel has 297 rushing yards on 64 carries (99.0 yards per game), with two touchdowns.
+- During his last three games, Michel has run for 297 yards on 64 carries (99.0 ypg), with two touchdowns.

 Michel's Los Angeles Teammates